ranchlai/multi-label-classification/README.md

 ```
 bash fast_check.sh
 ```
-It will load a [tiny](./data/tiny.json) dataset and run the training and validation for some epochs The final eval accuracy should be around 0.86 and the prediciton will will located at `./tmp/predict_results_None.txt `
+It will load a [tiny](./data/tiny.json) dataset and run the training and validation for 400 epochs The final eval accuracy should be around 1.0 and the prediciton file will will located at `./tmp/predict_results_None.txt `